-Posted by Martin Ford on Tuesday, November 6, 2018 Under: Guest Security Articles
+Posted by Martin Ford on Tuesday, November 6, 2018 Under: Hotel Security

 The connotations of contemporary threats translate into several crucial aspects regarding hotel security.
 First, the risk assessment is no longer an option for hotels, but rather a necessary tool.
 Secondly, the security manager and his or her team must be professionally trained and qualified to deal with today's contemporary hotel security threats.
 Third, hotels benefit from joining an industry organization whereby they can be kept abreast of measures that their competitors are taking in terms of hotel security.
 Finally, hotels must have an orderly system in place whereby they are periodically updated about the local and/or national security warning level by law-enforcement bodies.

 In the case that a hotel is not mandated to undergo a hotel security risk assessment by local or national authorities, it must take this responsibility upon itself.
 That is, a professional risk assessment will help a hotel identify its assets, the potential threats to those assets, and the magnitude of losses in the event that the threat manifests.
 Finally, and perhaps most importantly, a risk assessment will draw conclusions and provide workable recommendations and countermeasures to be implemented by the hotel management.
 Although a professional risk assessment prevents a formidable investment for the hotel itself, it is the most imperative investment that the entity can make.